specklesystems/speckle-docs/user/bentley.md

 <div class="banner-ribbon">
   <span><b>Notice</b>: This user guide is based on the V2 Bentley connectors.</span>
-  <span class="next-gen">These connectors are currently legacy, but we're exploring options for a Next Gen revival in collaboration with Bentley.</span>
+  <span class="next-gen">These connectors are legacy, but we're exploring options for a Next Gen revival in collaboration with Bentley.</span>
   <span><b>Status</b>: These connectors are not actively maintained and are provided as-is.</span>
 </div>

 ::: warning ❗️ Legacy Only (For Now)

-The Bentley connectors were originally developed and contributed by **Arup**, but ongoing development has ceased.
+The Bentley connectors were initially developed and contributed by **Arup**, but ongoing development has ceased.
 They are provided **as-is**, with no active support or compatibility updates.

 We are currently in discussion with **Bentley** about bringing official support to Speckle’s Next Gen connector ecosystem.